CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.2 Mobile Device Management (MDM) .md

 ### 2 7 No or weak encryption of communication between MDM and terminal

-If the data connection between the mobile device and the MDM server is not encrypted at all or encrypted with outdated algorithms, or if insufficient key lengths are used, the confidentiality and integrity of all transmitted data is compromised.
+If the data connection between the mobile device and the MDM server is not encrypted at all or encrypted with outdated algorithms or if insufficient key lengths are used, the confidentiality and integrity of all transmitted data is compromised.
 For example, an attacker could then spend his IT system as an MDM server, gaining valuable information or changing settings on all of the institution's mobile devices.

 ### 2 8 Unauthorized creation of motion profiles by the MDM

-With most MDM products, it is possible to determine where a device is currently located and data or apps can be enabled or disabled depending on location (so-called geofencing).
+With most MDM products, it is possible to determine where a device is currently located and, depending on location, data or apps can be enabled or disabled (so-called geofencing).
 This results in minute movement profiles of the devices and thus also the user.
 If these data are collected without informing the user appropriately, the persons responsible may violate data protection regulations.
 There is also the danger that attackers will access this data.
 Similarly, Geofencing can be misused to control employees inadmissible.

 ### 2 9 Hazards of Bring Your Own Device (BYOD)